Getting involved in our services to you

 Being involved is a great way to meet other people, learn new skills and influence the service we deliver.
 After all, the best way for us to improve our services is to get your input.
 Your help can really make a big difference to enable the development of communities where people enjoy living.

-You can be involved as little or as much as you would like - if meetings are not your thing why not sign up to be an involved customer volunteer so we can contact you by email to ask you for your input from the comfort of your home?
+You can be involved as little or as much as you would like - if meetings are not your thing let us know how you'd like to get involved and we'll contact you in your preferred way to ask for your input from the comfort of your home.